CartoDB/documentation/app/content/carto-user-manual/tutorials/assessing-the-damages-of-la-palma-volcano.md

     ![Map tooltips new tooltip](/img/cloud-native-workspace/tutorials/tutorial7_map_second_tooltip_on_map.png)

 28. We can now also change the basemap of our map.
-Let’s go to the *Basemap* tab and select Google Maps basemaps with the “Terrain” option, and let's remove all layers except the “Landscape” one.
+Let's go to the *Basemap* tab and select Google Maps basemaps with the “Terrain” option, and let's remove all layers except the “Landscape” one.
 As follows:

     ![Map basemap](/img/cloud-native-workspace/tutorials/tutorial7_map_basemap.png)